MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-maintain.md

 2. Select the fixed asset that you want to view ledger entries for, and then choose the **Depreciation Books** action.
 3. On the **FA Depreciation Books** page, select the relevant fixed asset depreciation book, and then choose the **Maintenance Ledger Entries** action.

-## To view or print maintenance ledger entries for multiple fixed assets
+## <a name="to-view-or-print-maintenance-ledger-entries-for-multiple-fixed-assets"></a>To view or print maintenance ledger entries for multiple fixed assets

 In the **Maintenance - Details** report, you can view or print maintenance ledger entries for one or many fixed assets.